 With the announcement that the HTC Vive will be launching in April 2016, and other VR headsets expected around the same time, the Virtual Reality revolution is almost upon us.
 So when Nvidia announced it would be demoing a new VR experience, I, a newcomer to the TrustedReviews team who was yet to try VR, decided to see what all the fuss was about.

 I had always been apprehensive about the forthcoming virtual reality headsets.
 It wasn’t that they didn’t look appealing, I just worried that in our desire to ensure that the rapid advancement of tech continues, we may have rushed to bring out VR before it was working well enough.
-After all, this is arguably the technology which most epitomises ‘the future’.
-Could it really be here already?

 I had this in mind when I went to sample the new Everest VR programme.
 The software, developed by Reykjavik-based Sólfar Studios, allows you to traverse the treacherous terrain at the top of Mount Everest.
 Rendered in 3D using a database of photographs, it’s aimed at demonstrating some of the non-gaming capabilities of Valve’s SteamVR platform.